noyo-technologies/frontend-coding-challenge/README.md

 - The event comparison should appear in an overlay or a modal dialog box.
 - You should be able to exit event comparison mode using a button or link.
 - The events should be displayed side-by-side, with properties or values that differ clearly highlighted (imagine a side-by-side git diff).
-- You may use third-party libraries for displaying the event JSON and for highlighting differences, or you may write your own solution.
-Either way, be prepared to discuss how you made your decisions.
+- Please do not use any third-party libraries for displaying the event JSON and for highlighting differences
 - You're free to style it however you feel is best, and we expect competent CSS, but you *will not be evaluated on your design skills*.

 To get started, take a look at lines 67-79 of `src/components.jsx`.